Lluís Brines i Garcia: Blaverist threats and attacks

 The first important Blaverist attack against Lluís Brines took place in December 2010, when in his old address in Valencia some graffiti appeared with his name and surname and the words "paederast" and "paedophile".
 These insults against him were constantly repeated in the website www.valenciafreedom.com, which is linked with the GAV.
 The graffiti was allegedly made by the former co-president of the Youths of the GAV (JJGAV) Aitor Alan Marquina Bañuls.

 A bit later, in January 2011, other graffitis appeared in Simat de la Valldigna (Safor), the village of Brines' paternal family, where he was also called "paederast" and "paedophile".
-Several witnesses of the village identified the GAV activist from Gandía Francisco Albiñana Barber as the author of such graffitis.

 Finally, in November 2012 another graffiti appeared in the address of Valencia that was used by Lluís Brines as the address for court notifications.
 This graffiti consisted in Brines' name and surnames, a bull's eye and it was signed by the anagram 71, which is the one that the GAV uses (7 is the place of letter G inside the alphabet, and 1 is the place of letter A).

 The three graffitis were denounced by Lluís Brines, but this kind of graffitis are seldom (or never) investigated in Spain, and these three matters were filed by the legal authorities.

-Furthermore, in the Blaverist and far-right website valenciafreedom there is a permanent thread, allegedly opened by the above-mentioned Francisco Albiñana Barber (who uses the pseudonyms of paco1983 and nandivirus in that website), where Lluís Brines receives all kinds of insults and slanders.

-Francisco Albiñana Barber was finally condemned in 2018 to pay a fine of 600 €, and since then he ceased to attack Lluís Brines and even to write in the Blaverist and far-right website valenciafreedom.
+Furthermore, in the Blaverist and far-right website valenciafreedom there is a permanent thread, allegedly opened by the above-mentioned (who uses the pseudonyms of paco1983 and nandivirus in that website), where Lluís Brines receives all kinds of insults and slanders. was finally condemned in 2018 to pay a fine of 600 €, and since then he ceased to attack Lluís Brines and even to write in the Blaverist and far-right website valenciafreedom.